Children who claim free school meals earn less as adults despite education – ONS

 A free school meals student with similar characteristics to an independent school counterpart would still earn around 20% less on average, it said.

-Sara Ogilvie, director of policy, rights and advocacy for charity Child Poverty Action Group has called on government to do more following the publication of the figures.
+Sara Ogilvie, director of policy, rights and advocacy for charity Child Poverty Action Group, called on the Government to do more following the publication of the figures.

 She said: “Children who grow up in low-income households have to play catch-up with their peers from an early age.
 The long and short term effects of poverty are stark – children leave school earlier, earn less and struggle to progress in work.

-James Turner, chief executive of social mobility charity the Sutton Trust, said the data confirms education is “a key driver” of the gap and said university was the “surest route” for social mobility.
+James Turner, chief executive of social mobility charity the Sutton Trust, said the data confirms that education is “a key driver” of the gap and said university is the “surest route” for social mobility.

 He added: “It is absolutely vital that we continue efforts to widen access to university, and particularly at the most selective institutions.